alexdieu/Wallp-PYTHON/README.md

 Use  `python setup.py install`

-OR USE THE WHEEL IN RELEASES
+OR USE THE WHEEL IN RELEASES (ONLY PYTHON 3.8 FOR WIN32)

 #### COMPILED IS ONLY FOR 32 BIT PYTHON 3.8 (windows 32 and 64 working)